Primary and secondary gain: Primary gain

 Primary gain produces positive internal motivations.
 For example, a patient might feel guilty about being unable to perform some task.
 If a medical condition justifying an inability is present, it may lead to decreased psychological stress.
 Primary gain can be a component of any disease, but is most typically demonstrated in functional neurological symptom disorder — a psychiatric disorder in which stressors manifest themselves as physical symptoms without organic causes.
 The "gain" may not be particularly evident to an outside observer.

 Secondary gain

 Secondary gain can also be a component of any disease, but is an external motivator.
 If a patient's disease allows them to miss work, avoid military duty, obtain financial compensation, obtain drugs, avoid a jail sentence, etc., these would be examples of a secondary gain.
 For instance, an individual having household chores completed by someone else because they have stomach cramps would be a secondary gain.
 In the context of a person with a significant psychiatric disability, this effect is sometimes called "secondary handicap".

 Tertiary gain

-Tertiary gain, a less well-studied process, is the benefit that a third-party receives from the patient's symptoms.
-It includes gaslighting wherein a person, such as a family member or healthcare worker for financial or other reasons, manipulates a patient into believing that they are ill.
-Tertiary gain can also be received when, for example, a pharmaceutical company runs advertisements to convince viewers they have symptoms which require treatment with the company's drug.
+Tertiary gain, a less well-studied process, is the benefit that a third-party receives from the patient.